 Sarikakis, K., & Shaukat, Z. (2008).
 The global structures and cultures of pornography: The global brothel.
 In L. Sarikakis, & L. Shade, Feminist Interventions in International Communications: Minding the Gap (pp. 106-116).
 Plymouth, UK: Rowman & Littlefield Publishers.

 SCA.
 Retrieved 2014, November 21 from SCA, Sexual Compulsives Anonymous.

 Skinner, K. (2005).
 Treating Pornography Addiction: The Essential Tools for Recovery.
 GrowthClimate.

 Stack, S., Wasserman, I., & Kern, R. (2004).
 Adult social bonds and use of Internet pornography.
 Social Science Quarterly, 85 (March 2004), 75-88.

 Steffens, B., & Rennie, R. (2006).
 The traumatic nature of disclosure for wives of sexual addicts.
 Sexual Addiction & Compulsivity, 13, 247–26.

 Stewart, D., & Szymanski, D. (2012).
 Young Adult Women's Reports of Their Male Romantic Partner's Pornography Use as a Correlate of Their Self-Esteem, Relationship Quality, and Sexual Satisfaction.
 Sex Roles 67(5), 257-271.

-Wolfe, N. The Porn Myth: In the end porn, doesn't whet men's appetites—it turns them off to the real thing.
-Retrieved 2014, November 19 from New York Magazine News & Politics.
+Wolfe, N. The Porn Myth.
+Retrieved 2020, February 10 from New York Magazine News & Politics.